How to sign up for the COVID-19 vaccine in Clark County

-CLARK COUNTY, Wash. — Eligible Clark County residents can now start signing up for the COVID-19 vaccination, the county's public health department announced Tuesday.
+CLARK COUNTY, Wash. — Eligible Clark County residents can now start signing up for the COVID-19 vaccine, the county's public health department announced Tuesday.

 Residents of Clark County who are eligible to be vaccinated in Phase 1a or Phase 1b Tier 1 (B1) of Washington's COVID-19 vaccination distribution plan can make a request for vaccination through a webform on the Clark County Public Health (CCPH) website.